Southeast Nebraska and Omaha Tour

 9. Schramm Park State Recreation Area

 6-miles south of I-80 exit 432.
-Enlarged aquarium, interactive exhibits, classroom and nature center.
+Remodeled aquarium, interactive exhibits, classroom and nature center.
+For current park accessibility and guidelines, go to: OutdoorNebraska.gov.

 Two Rivers State Recreation Area – West of Omaha on NE 92, this is a great spot for fishing, camping, swimming and picnicking.
 Features six cabooses refurbished as cabins.
-Call 402 359-5165 for information on park access and services.
+For current park accessibility and guidelines, go to: OutdoorNebraska.gov.

 10. Eugene T. Mahoney State Park

 Just off I-80 at Exit 426.
 690-acre state park overlooking the Platte River features lodge, group and conference facilities, modern cabins, dining, family aquatic center, water slides, wave pool, sports fields, trail rides, ropes course, climbing wall, alpine slide, crafts, fishing, picnicking, hiking, 70-ft. observation tower, nature conservancy, and live theater.
-Year round activities.
+For current park accessibility and guidelines, go to: OutdoorNebraska.gov.
 Lee G. Simmons Conservation Park and Wildlife Safari, near Eugene T. Mahoney State Park, is a wildlife adventure amidst herds of buffalo, elk, deer and antelope, and a walking trail where you’ll see wolves and bears.
 The Strategic Air & Space Museum is nearby.

 11. Fort Calhoun